HugoBrunet13/NFT-Marketplace-Auction/README.md

 Most of the scenarios supported by this auction contract are covered in the testing file `test/Marketplace-test.js`. (see bellow an overview of the tests).

-## Description of the logic:
-1. User1 mint new NFT
-2. User1 create a new auction for this NFT
-    a.
 ## Structure of the project
 ### 1. Smart contracts - `contract/`
 Smart contract are implemented with **Solidity** and require the **version 0.8.0** of the compiler.